v2hack/oh-my-vim/README.md

 ![](https://github.com/v2hack/oh-my-vim/raw/master/img/ag-vim.png)

-### 快速文档注释
+### Quick comment

     cc  Comments out the current line or text selected in visual mode. c<space>  Toggles the comment state of the selected line(s).
-If the topmost selected line is commented, all selected lines are uncommented and vice versa.
-    ci  Toggles the comment state of the selected line(s) individually.
+If the topmost selected line is commented, all selected lines are uncommented and vice versa. ci  Toggles the comment state of the selected line(s) individually.
 Each selected line that is commented  is uncommented and vice versa cs  Comments out the selected lines ``sexily' c$  Comments the current line from the cursor to the end of line. cy  Same as ,cc except that the commented line(s) are yanked before commenting.